TimPietrusky/lerobot.js/packages/web/README.md

-// Create a recorder with teleoperator and video streams const recorder = new LeRobotDatasetRecorder( [teleoperator],           // Array of teleoperators to record, currently only supports 1 teleoperator { "main": videoStream },   // Video streams by camera key 30,                       // Target FPS
+// Create a recorder with teleoperator and video streams const recorder = new LeRobotDatasetRecorder( [teleoperator], // Array of teleoperators to record, currently only supports 1 teleoperator { main: videoStream }, // Video streams by camera key 30, // Target FPS
   "Pick and place task" // Task description
 );

 // Start recording